slideshow-templates/slideshow-impress.js/README.md

 ## Intro

-The [impress.js](https://github.com/bartaz/impress.js) package by Bartek Szopka (aka bartaz) bundled up into a Slide Show (S9) template pack lets you author your slides in a wiki-style markup language (that is, Markdown or Textile) plus lets you use text filters and helpers for adding comments, macros, includes, syntax highlighters and much more.
+The [impress.js](https://github.com/impress/impress.js) package by Bartek Szopka (aka bartaz) bundled up into a Slide Show (S9) template pack lets you author your slides in a wiki-style markup language (that is, Markdown) plus lets you use text filters and helpers for adding comments, macros, includes, syntax highlighters and much more.

-Note, the package is configured to use the following headers in `slides.html.erb`:
+Note, the package is configured to use the following headers in `slides.html`:

     author: Your Name Here
     title: Your Slide Show Title Here